Germany: Stabbing in Aschaffenburg leaves 2 dead – DW – 01/22/2025

 The stabbing occurred shortly before noon at the Schöntal park near the city center.

-Aschaffenburg lies in the northern part of the German state of Bavaria, and is less than an hour drive or train ride from Frankfurt.
+Aschaffenburg lies in the northern part of the German state of Bavaria, and is less than an hour's drive or train ride from Frankfurt.

+Germany is on high alert after a car ramming attack at a Christmas market in the eastern city of Magdeburg last month left 6 people dead and almost 300 people injured.

+Security in Germany's public spaces is a major topic of debate ahead of the snap German election on February 23.